ledgetech/ledge/README.md

 Ledge aims to be an RFC compliant HTTP reverse proxy cache, providing a fast, robust and scalable alternative to Squid / Varnish etc.

 Moreover, it is particularly suited to applications where the origin is expensive or distant, making it desirable to serve from cache as optimistically as possible.
-For example, using [ESI](#edge-side-includes-esi) to separate page fragments where their TTL differs, serving stale content whilst [revalidating in the background](#stale--background-revalidation), [collapsing](#collapsed-forwarding) concurrent similar upstream requests, dynamically modifying the cache key specification, and [automatically revalidating](#revalidate-on-purge) content with a PURGE API.

 ## Installation